- Oops!Something went wrong.Please try again later.

 Return On Capital Employed (ROCE): What is it?

-Just to clarify if you're unsure, ROCE is a metric for evaluating how much pre-tax income (in percentage terms) a company earns on the capital invested in its business.
+For those who don't know, ROCE is a measure of a company's yearly pre-tax profit (its return), relative to the capital employed in the business.
 To calculate this metric for Seagate Technology Holdings, this is the formula:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-Thus, Seagate Technology Holdings has an ROCE of 32%.
-That's a fantastic return and not only that, it outpaces the average of 10% earned by companies in a similar industry.
+Therefore, Seagate Technology Holdings has an ROCE of 34%.
+That's a fantastic return and not only that, it outpaces the average of 9.6% earned by companies in a similar industry.

 Above you can see how the current ROCE for Seagate Technology Holdings compares to its prior returns on capital, but there's only so much you can tell from the past.
-If you're interested, you can view the analysts predictions in our free report on analyst forecasts for the company.
+If you'd like, you can check out the forecasts from the analysts covering Seagate Technology Holdings here for free.

-Seagate Technology Holdings' ROCE growth is quite impressive.
-More specifically, while the company has kept capital employed relatively flat over the last five years, the ROCE has climbed 126% in that same time.
-So our take on this is that the business has increased efficiencies to generate these higher returns, all the while not needing to make any additional investments.
+Seagate Technology Holdings has not disappointed with their ROCE growth.
+More specifically, while the company has kept capital employed relatively flat over the last five years, the ROCE has climbed 86% in that same time.
+So it's likely that the business is now reaping the full benefits of its past investments, since the capital employed hasn't changed considerably.
 It's worth looking deeper into this though because while it's great that the business is more efficient, it might also mean that going forward the areas to invest internally for the organic growth are lacking.

 The Bottom Line